QB Mike White threw for 421 yards and three yards in win over the Bulldogs.

-As the assistant head coach and offensive coordinator for the Tops, Brohm's primary pupil, first-year starting quarterback Brandon Doughty, broke a 23 year old record for the most passing yards in a season with 2,857 while running back Antonio Andrews, now with the Tennessee Titans, broke his own school record, set in 2012, and became just the 11th player in FBS history to rush for 1,700 yards or more in consecutive season when he piled up 1,730 in 2013.
+As the assistant head coach and offensive coordinator for the Tops, Brohm's primary pupil, first-year starting quarterback Brandon Doughty, broke a 23-year old record for the most passing yards in a season with 2,857 while running back Antonio Andrews, now with the Tennessee Titans, broke his own school record, set in 2012, and became just the 11th player in FBS history to rush for 1,700 yards or more in consecutive seasons when he piled up 1,730 rushing yards in 2013.

 Under Brohm's direction, the Hilltopper offense was No. 2 in the Sun Belt, finishing the regular season just two-tenths of a yard per game away from the top spot, averaging 458.5 yards per game.

-Known for his development of signal callers, Brohm spent two years at Illinois before making the move to UAB.
+Known for his development of signal callers, Brohm spent two years at Illinois before making the move to UAB for the 2012 season.
 In his second year working with Illinois quarterback Nathan Scheelhaase, Brohm guided the sophomore to improved numbers in passing yardage, completion percentage and passing efficiency in 2011.
 Scheelhaase's 138.0 rating was the fourth-best season mark in Illini history.

 Brohm began molding Scheelhaase in 2010 and he quickly showed results, throwing 13 touchdowns and one interception over the last seven games of the season after throwing four touchdowns and seven interceptions in the first six games.
 Scheelhaase also broke the Illinois records for rushing by a quarterback and by a freshman with 868 yards Prior to going to Illinois, Brohm spent the 2009 season as the quarterbacks coach at Florida Atlantic in the Sun Belt Conference, where he was reunited with his college coach, Howard Schnellenberger.
 While Brohm was at FAU, the Owls averaged 27.4 points per game, 279.7 yards passing per contest and 432.1 yards of total offense per game.